-The Prosecutor's Office is conducting an investigation.
-In connection therewith, between July 25 and August 2, 2017 the Prosecutor's Office indicted the following individuals with charges, the majority of which are related to offenses against the public administration and illegal interest in the execution of agreements:

-(i) Orlando José Cabrales Martínez (Reficar CEO, 2009-2012); (ii) Reyes Reinoso Yañez (Reficar CEO, 2012-2016); (iii) Felipe Laverde Concha (Reficar General Counsel, 2009-March 2017); (iv) Pedro Alfonso Rosales Navarro (Ecopetrol Downstream Executive Vice President, 2008-2015); (v) Masoud Deidehban (CBI Executive Project Director); (vi) Phillip Asherman (CBI CEO) and (vii) Carlos Lloreda (Reficar's statutory auditor from 2013-2015.)

-The arraignment hearing is scheduled to take place on May 30, 2018.
+3.1 Between July 25 and August 2, 2017, the Prosecutor's Office indicted the following individuals with charges, the majority of which are related to offenses against the public administration and illegal interest in the execution of agreements: (i) Orlando José Cabrales Martínez (Reficar CEO, 2009-2012); (ii) Reyes Reinoso Yañez (Reficar CEO, 2012-2016); (iii) Felipe Laverde Concha (Reficar General Counsel, 2009-March 2017); (iv) Pedro Alfonso Rosales Navarro (Ecopetrol Downstream Executive Vice President, 2008-2015); (v) Masoud Deidehban (CBI Executive Project Director); (vi) Phillip Asherman (CBI CEO) and (vii) Carlos Lloreda (Reficar's statutory auditor from 2013-2015.)
+The arraignment hearing began on May 30, 2018, and as of the date of this annual report has not yet concluded.